Your data matters! – How we look after your data

 - Only collect, hold and use personal data where it is necessary and proportionate to do so

-- Securely delete any personal data when no longer needed
+- Keep personal data securely and will destroy it securely when it is no longer needed

 - Not unnecessarily and without good reason, infringe the privacy of the citizens of Nottingham

 - Consider and address the privacy risks first when planning to use or hold personal information in new ways, such as when introducing new systems

 - Make it easy for individuals to access and correct their personal information and be open with individuals about how we use their information and who we share it with

 - Ensure that there are effective safeguards and systems in place to make sure personal information is kept securely including having a robust data strategy to protect against any disasters as well as malware, hacking, etc

 - Train our staff to properly handle personal information

 - Apply appropriate financial and human resources towards looking after personal information to make sure we can live up to our promises

 The council may disclose personal data to third parties, but only where it is necessary, either to comply with a legal obligation, or where permitted under the General Data Protection Regulation and the Data Protection Act 2018 e.g. where the disclosure is necessary for the purposes of the prevention and/or detection of crime, or where it is necessary to allow a third party working for or on behalf of the council.

 The council will strive to ensure that any personal data in its care will be kept safe and that where your information is disclosed to a third party, Nottingham City Council will seek to ensure that the third party has sufficient systems and procedures in place to prevent the loss of personal data.